Disciplined Saddle Programming: Implementation

 \paragraph{No mixing variables rule.} The DSP rules prohibit mixing of convex and concave variables.
 For example if we add two saddle expressions, no variable can appear in both its convex and concave variable lists.

 \paragraph{DSP-compliance is sufficient but not necessary to be a saddle function.} Recall that if an expression is DCP convex (concave), then it is convex (concave), but the converse is false.
 For example, the expression \verb|cp.sqrt(1 + cp.square(x))| represents the convex function $\sqrt{1+x^2}$, but is not DCP.
 But we can express the same function as \verb|cp.norm2(cp.hstack([1, x]))|, which is DCP.
 The same holds for DSP and saddle function: If an expression is DSP-compliant, then it represents a saddle function; but it can represent a saddle function and not be DSP-compliant.
 As with DCP, such an expression would need to be rewritten in DSP-compliant form, to use any of the other features of DSP (such as a solution method).
 As an example, the expression \verb|x.T @ C @ y| represents the saddle function $x^T C y$, but is not DSP-compliant.
 The same function can be expressed as \verb|inner(x, C @ y)|, which is DSP-compliant.
+While this restrictive syntax is an inherent limitation of disciplined convex programming in general, it is required for any parser based on the DSP composition rules.

 When there are affine variables in a DSP-compliant expression, it means that those variables could be considered either convex or concave; either way, the function is a saddle function.

 \paragraph{Example.} The code below defines the bi-linear saddle function $f(x,y)=x^TCy$, the objective of a matrix game, with $x$ the convex variable and $y$ the concave variable.